 If you look at the list, they're actually in descending order of masculinity, starting with Torahiko, Tatsuki and Juuichi.
 They transition from masculine into more boyish territory, ending with Soutarou.

 Barbie Doll Anatomy: The game is kinda odd about this trope's use.
-While penises are never shown on actual portraits (H-scenes not counting), pubic hair can be seen on certain characters and nipples are always there except on Tatsuki, Tappei (where they would be Non-Mammal Mammaries), Shin and Shun.
+While penises are never shown on naked portraits (H-scenes not counting), pubic hair can be seen on certain characters and nipples are always there except on Tatsuki, Tappei (where they would be Non-Mammal Mammaries), Shin and Shun.

 Beach Episode: In the middle of the game, you and the 9 other guys go to the beach.
 You then get to choose who you want to spend the party with.